-Now, the BJP to focus its attention towards Maharashtra for alliance with the Shiv Sena
+After Bihar, BJP's focus now on Maharashtra and its alliance with Shiv Sena

 Political analysts say that there is no doubt about it that if the Shiv Sena and the BJP go alone in Maharashtra, it is clear that they will not do good in the state.
 The BJP still has chances of getting some seats in the state but the Shiv Sena which has its limits and spread in certain areas of the state will be wiped out.
 It has the chances of drawing zero.

 Sources in the BJP said that the party will try hard to take the Shiv Sena along but it is prepared for any eventuality the way it had gone alone in the 2014 Assembly elections.
-The Shiv Sena must understand two things one there are certain common voters for both the parties and in case both the parties contest separately the vote will go to the party which has the better chances of winning; second the Shiv Sena is no more an organisation of the time of Bala Saheb Thackrey with its offshoot Maharashtra Navnirman Sena led by Raj Thackeray to contesting elections in the state.
+The Shiv Sena must understand two things one there are certain common voters for both the parties and in case both the parties contest separately the vote will go to the party which has the better chances of winning; second the Shiv Sena is no more an organisation of the time of Bala Saheb Thackrey with its offshoot Maharashtra Navnirman Sena led by Raj Thackeray too contesting elections in the state.

 Now, the BJP wants to finalise alliance one states after another and Maharashtra being an important state with certain issues still remaining to be addressed.
-The BJP is getting ready with its plans in the state.
-It has already played the Maratha reservation card in the state and in the worst situation, it might go alone.
+The BJP is getting ready with with its plans in the state.
+It has already played the Maratha reservation card in the state and in worst situation, it might go alone.
 The party has an alliance partner Republican Party of India led by Ramdas Athawale.

 Also Read | After BJP's poll debacle, Sena's decision to seal fate of Maharashtra